Click here for a printable version of this checklist

 - Have a horn capable of producing a four-second blast audible for at least 1/2 mile on board.

-- if you use portable air horn, have a spare can of air or an alternate device.
+- If you use portable air horn, have a spare can of air or an alternate device.

-- Attach a whistle to each PFD.
+- Attach a whistle to each life jacket.